How to Implement a Quality Management System

 Thanks for signing up!

-Why is Implementing a Quality Management System Important?
+Why Is Implementing a Quality Management System Important?

 During the Industrial Revolution, the majority of quality inspections could physically be performed under one roof.
 That changed in the twentieth century as assembly lines and supply chains grew.
-Companies saw component parts manufactured separately from finished products, and raw materials sourced farther away and in greater quantities to meet growing customer demand.
+Companies saw parts manufactured separately from finished products, and raw materials sourced farther away and in greater quantities to meet growing customer demand.

 This led to the creation of Total Quality Management (TQM) when quality control (QC) inspections expanded to cover quality guarantees at each stage of the production process, including the verification of raw materials.